DanteDeRuwe/DanteDeRuwe/README.md

 ### Hi there <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="29px">

-My name is Dante.
-I'm a student Applied Information Technology at Ghent University College, looking to become the IT professional of the future.
+I’m a full-stack software developer, looking to become the IT professional of the future.
+My passion is designing and building software solutions, mainly with C# and .NET.
+I am fascinated by software architecture, clean code, and software craftsmanship.
-Enthusiastic, eager to learn, and always looking for a challenge!

-I would also consider myself a full-stack developer, science enthusiast and interneteer.
-I like to cook, sing, play the guitar, and laugh at my own jokes.
+Enthusiastic, eager to learn, and always looking for a challenge.
+In my free time, I like to cook, meet with friends, and recently picked up the hobby of playing and collecting board games.
+I also enjoy music; whether that be listening to it, going to see it live, or playing it myself.

 [![](https://img.shields.io/website?color=e4740c&style=flat-square&up_message=deruwe.me&url=https%3A%2F%2Fderuwe.me)](https://deruwe.me)